Documentation

 1/3

-• The result opens with an "Optimization strategy" — a short summary and the number of edits by priority: Critical, High, Medium.
-You see what the rewrite targets and how many changes are coming
+• The result opens with the "Optimization strategy": a short summary of what changes and why, plus the number of edits by priority — Critical, High, Medium

 Tip